|Quick Facts: Library Technicians and Assistants|

 |On-the-job Training||See How to Become One|

-Employment of library technicians and assistants is expected to grow by 10 percent from 2010 to 2020, about as fast as the average for all occupations.
+Employment of library technicians and assistants is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
 Libraries will use these workers to take over some of the duties of librarians, whose hourly wages are usually higher.

 Compare the job duties, education, job growth, and pay of library technicians and assistants with similar occupations.